Shahril Jantan

-Shahril Jantan (born 20 April 1980) is a Singaporean retired footballer who played as a goalkeeper for S.League clubs with Geylang United, Singapore Armed Forces and Home United.
+Shahril Jantan (born 20 April 1980) is a Singaporean retired footballer who last played as a goalkeeper for S.League clubs with Geylang United, SAFFC and Home United.
+He is currently the head of foundation at Lion City Sailors.

 Club career

+Geylang United

 Shahril started his football career as a 16-year-old for Geylang United for the under 16 team.
 He eventually progressed up the ranks to the under 18 team in 1997 and Prime League team in 1998.
 He was also registered as a S-league player in the 1998 squad as the no. 3 goalie behind David Lee and Shahri Rahim.
-Shahril remained as the no. 3 in 1999 and eventually moved a notch up as no. 2 in 2000 behind German goalkeeper Lutz Pfannenstiel.
+Shahril remained as the no. 3 in 1999 and eventually moved a notch up as the back up goalkeeper in 2000 behind the famous German goalkeeper, Lutz Pfannenstiel.

+Trials at Arsenal

-In Nov 2000, Shahril and Lionel Lewis was sent to Arsenal Football Club in London for a five-week training attachment where both of them rubbed shoulders with some of the top players in the premiership.
+In November 2000, Shahril and Lionel Lewis was sent to the English Premier League club, Arsenal in London for a five-week training attachment where both of them rubbed shoulders with some of the top players in the premiership.
 They were training with the likes of Ashley Cole, Matthew Upson, David Bentley and Jermaine Pennant, who were from the reserve team and the youth team respectively.

-In Shahril 1st full season in the S-League in 2001, he won his first S-League Championship medal with Geylang United after a mixed season, sharing playing time with Lionel Lewis.
+In Shahril 1st full season in the 2001 S.League, he won his first S.League title medal with Geylang United after a mixed season, sharing playing time with Lionel Lewis.

+SAFFC

-In 2002, Shahril moved to SAFFC as he was serving his National Service,a year where Shahril played 1 of his best season helping SAFFC winning the S-League Championship, his second winners medal two years running.
-The same year, Shahril edged out long-time custodian Rezal Hassan, taking the national number one jersey.
+In 2002, Shahril moved to SAFFC as he was serving his National Service,a year where Shahril played 1 of his best season helping SAFFC winning the 2002 S.League, his second winners medal two years running.
+The same year, Shahril edged out long-time custodian goalkeeper, Rezal Hassan, taking the national number one jersey.

-He was nominated for the Young Player of The Year award but lost to eventual winner Noh Alam Shah.
+Shahril was nominated for the Young Player of The Year award but lost to eventual winner Noh Alam Shah.
 He was also named Straits Times Goalkeeper of the Year award for 2002 season.
 The national serviceman was a formidable presence in goal that year.

+Return to Geylang United

-Shahril returned to Geylang United for the 2004 and 2005 season to finish the remainder of his contract where he had a disappointing season before moving to SAFFC in 2006.
+Shahril returned to Geylang United for the 2004 and 2005 season to finish the remainder of his contract where he had a disappointing season before moving to back to SAFFC in 2006.